 Schools have a responsibility to help students learn, establish, and maintain patterns of nutrition and physical activity that facilitate a healthy environment.
 Well-planned and effectively implemented school nutrition and fitness programs serve to enhance a student's overall health, as well as their behavior and academic achievement.
-The School Board shall require that all foods made available on school campuses should offer children nutritious choices, and physical activity should be incorporated into the school day as often as possible.
+The School Board shall require that all foods made available to children on school campuses should be offer children healthy and nutritious. choices and physical activity should be incorporated into the school day as often as possible.